lumaa-dev/lumaa-dev/README.md

 I'm bilingual and my head is always ALWAYS empty.
 Even though I have a few projects on the line like:
 * [The Backrooms Mod](https://github.com/u-lumaa/BackroomsMod) - A mod that adds The Backrooms to Minecraft
-* Your Name Your Life <sup>Private</sup> - Kind-of roleplay mod that adds custom names and a life system
+* Your Name Your Death <sup>Private</sup> - Kind-of roleplay mod that adds custom names and a life system